marquisdepolis/galen-evals/README.md

 # Files
 The crucial ones are:
 1. questions.xlsx, which has the list of Questions we want to ask.
-This is the starting point, and what you should start with!
+This is the starting point, and what you should generate from your job!
 2. "results grouped by question" which has the final list of answers from all LLMs
 3. model_rankings.xlsx with the rankings for the final list of answers that were evaluated
 4. All other files are intermediate creations, kept for auditing and any error checks